takanori-fujiwara/d3-gallery-javascript/README.md

 # d3-gallery-javascript
 This repository aims to covert all observable examples (https://observablehq.com/@d3/gallery) to JavaScript code to make them runnable with vanilla JavaScript.

+The converted examples can be checked at https://takanori-fujiwara.github.io/d3-gallery-javascript/.

 ## Note
-So far, 60 examples are implemented.
-Remaining 101 examples will be implemented gradually.
+So far, 128 examples are implemented.
+Remaining 31 examples will be implemented gradually.
 Also, only the examples with license declaration will be implemented.

-## How to try example code
+## How to try example code on your machine

 * Run some http server and load 'index.html'
   - For example, with Python, move to the directory of this repository then: